It’s good enough for now

 In fact in less than 2 years I did my first live talk to sell from speaking, ran my first webinar, created 3 separate online programmes, ran 4 live events and launched my first mentoring group.

-It was when I was out having a walk yesterday morning that it suddenly came to me that the reason I was struggling so much to create this video content was because I had managed to completely forget that all important early mantra to help me overcome my perfectionist tendencies.
+It was when I was out having a walk yesterday morning that it suddenly came to me that the reason I was struggling so much to create this video content was that I had managed to completely forget that all important early mantra to help me overcome my perfectionist tendencies.

 “Good enough for now”